Salary and Career Info

-Integrate design principles, methods, concepts, images, words, and ideas to convey distinct, visually compelling messages to an audience.
+In this creative, innovative graphic design degree, you'll integrate design principles, methods, concepts, images, words, and ideas to convey distinct, visually compelling messages to a range of audiences.

 Students concentrate in areas of typography, design imagery, systems design, interactive design, packaging design, visual narrative design, and motion design.
 Through their study, students develop design processes, ideation, critical thinking, innovative investigations, and creative research.
 Students are also exposed to public speaking, presentation methods, and client experiences